MinecraftForge/Documentation/docs/concepts/resources.md

 Resources
 =========

 A resource is extra data used by the game, and is stored in a data file, instead of being in the code.
+Minecraft has two primary resource systems active: one on the client used for visuals such as models, textures, and localization called `assets`, the other used for gameplay such as recipes and loot tables called `data`.
+[Resource packs](https://minecraft.gamepedia.com/Resource_pack) control the former, while [data packs](https://minecraft.gamepedia.com/Data_pack) control the latter.

-Resources are contained in the `assets` directory on the classpath.
-In the default mod development kit, this directory is under the `src/main/resources` directory of the project.
-It includes things such as models, textures, and localization files.
+In the default mod development kit, assets and data directories are located under the `src/main/resources` directory of the project.

-When multiple resource packs are enabled, they are merged.
-Generally, files from resource packs at the top of the stack override those below; however, for certain files, such as localization files, data is actually merged contentwise.
-Mods actually define resource packs too, in their `resources` directories, but they are seen as subsets of the "Default" resource pack.
+When multiple resource packs or data packs are enabled, they are merged.
+Generally, files from packs at the top of the stack override those below; however, for certain files, such as localization files and tags, data is actually merged contentwise.
+Mods actually define resource and data packs too, in their `resources` directories, but they are seen as subsets of the "Default" pack.
 Mod resource packs cannot be disabled, but they can be overriden by other resource packs.
+Mod datapacks can be disabled with the vanilla `/datapack` command.

 All resources should have snake case paths and filenames (lowercase, using "_" for word boundaries), which is enforced in 1.11 and above.